 ✓ Freezing or blocking access to the file for instant credit checks.

-✓ Blocking fraud accounts if the consumer has provided a police report or a fraud affidavit.
+✓ Blocking fraud accounts if you provided a police report or a fraud affidavit.

 ✓ Requiring the consumer reporting agency to explain its processes.

-✓ Requiring the consumer reporting agency to provide updated copies of reports to users.
+✓ Requiring the consumer reporting agency to provide updated copies of reports.

-✓ Requiring the furnisher of information that has been disputed as a fraud to turn over account documents.
+✓ Requiring the furnisher of information that has been disputed as fraudulent to turn over account documents.

 So, when you draft your dispute, be sure to include appropriate requests for help.
-These requests, while often ignored by the CRA, can help to establish that the bureaus have thrown roadblocks into your path, whereas your requests would have helped to remedy the situation.
+These requests, while often ignored by the credit reporting agencies, can help to establish that the bureaus have thrown roadblocks into your path.

-The Credit Reporting Agencies have, of late, begun demanding an excessive amount of identification from consumers before providing disclosures.
-They have also begun demanding that this identification be provided before investigating disputes in some instance.
+The credit reporting agencies have, as of late, begun demanding an excessive amount of identification from consumers before providing disclosures.
+In some instances, they have begun demanding that this identification before investigating disputes.
 If this happens, your dispute can be delayed by several months.
 You can head off these problems by including identification in your dispute or request for a report.
 You should include at least one form of photo identification and a current bank or utility bill.
 When you send the letter, be sure to keep a copy of all enclosures, and as we've said, name the attachments in your letter as further proof you've sent them.